How to Setup Replicate MySQL on RHEL 7

 backup databases and transfer to slave server with scp

-Like a first step on configure master server, in this moment you must edit /etc/my.cnf on slave server, but here im exclude database no needed.
+Like a first step in configuring the master server, at this moment you must edit /etc/my.cnf on the slave server, but here I exclude the database no needed.

 # cp /etc/my.cnf /etc/my.cnf.ori // for backup